fuxingloh/vue-horizontal/docs/content/en/features.md

 * Scroll to the next/prev set of elements.
 * Elements that are half visible, will not be scrolled past.
+* Due to the varying nature of margins, padding, box-sizing and content-sizing, next/prev are done on best effort basis.
+  * Default implementation should work for 95% of the use cases.
+  * Alternatively you can use `scrollToIndex` of `scrollToLeft`.
+* Snapping might not work as expected if smoothscroll is polyfill-ed.

 ```vue[MethodNavigation.vue] import=features/features-method-prev-next.vue
 ```